xplpc/xplpc/docs/flutter.md

     python3 xplpc.py flutter-build-xcframework-macos

+## How to build the native library for Linux

+Execute on terminal:

+    python3 xplpc.py c-build-shared

+## How to build the native library for Windows

+Execute on terminal:

+    python3 xplpc.py c-build-shared

 ## Setup your project

 To setup your project to use the XPLPC plugin for Flutter, keep in mind that you will need add reflectable (https://github.com/google/reflectable.dart) because of Flutter limitation about reflection.